stefanradev93/cINN/README.md

 New examples and applications can apply the models by simply importing the ready-made models for and functions for online or offline learning.

-<strong>NOTE<\strong>: A general and more modular version of the library has moved to https://github.com/stefanradev93/BayesFlow
+<strong>NOTE</strong>: A general and more modular version of the library has moved to https://github.com/stefanradev93/BayesFlow

 ## Requirements